Astronomy news - October 2024

 08 April: Partial eclipse from the UK

-In the UK a thin partial eclipse may just be visible for a few minutes at sunset from a high vantage point with a clear view of the horizon. partial eclipse visibility
+In the UK a thin partial eclipse may just be visible for a few minutes at sunset from a high vantage point with a clear view of the horizon.

 Remember never to look directly at the Sun.
 The NASA website has information on safe solar viewing and eye safety.